How AI is Changing Home Insurance: Drone Inspections, Satellite Imagery & Your Rates

 Can I lose my home insurance because of a drone or satellite inspection?

 Yes.
-Insurers have non-renewed and canceled policies based entirely on findings from remote AI assessments, without any in-person inspection.
-In some documented cases, homeowners received non-renewal notices after satellite imagery flagged roof deterioration or overgrown vegetation.
-Most states require insurers to give 30–60 days notice before a non-renewal takes effect, giving you time to make repairs or find new coverage.
+Insurers have non-renewed and canceled policies based entirely on findings from remote AI assessments, with no in-person inspection.
+Florida saw a 280% increase in non-renewals from 2018 to 2023, driven in significant part by imagery-based underwriting.
+Most states require insurers to give 30 to 60 days notice before a non-renewal takes effect, giving you time to make repairs, appeal, or find new coverage.

 How do I dispute an AI home insurance assessment I believe is wrong?

 Start by requesting the specific findings and any supporting imagery from your insurer in writing.
-Then obtain an independent inspection from a licensed contractor and compile any receipts for recent repairs.
-Submit a formal written appeal to your insurer with your documentation.
+Colorado's Bulletin B-5.57 now explicitly guarantees policyholders a meaningful opportunity to dispute the accuracy of aerial imagery and submit proof of repairs.
+Obtain an independent inspection from a licensed contractor, compile any receipts for recent work, and submit a formal written appeal.
 If the insurer doesn't reverse the decision, file a complaint with your state's Department of Insurance.
-In cases involving claims denial, a public adjuster can help advocate on your behalf.

 Will AI underwriting ultimately make home insurance cheaper or more expensive?

 The answer depends heavily on your specific property.
 Homeowners with newer roofs, well-maintained exteriors, and low-risk locations may benefit from more precise pricing that reduces their premiums.
-However, for higher-risk properties — aging roofs, coastal locations, wildfire-prone areas — AI-driven granular pricing often results in higher rates and stricter coverage terms.
-Nationally, premiums are expected to continue rising through 2026 as AI makes it easier for insurers to identify and charge more for elevated risk.
+For higher-risk properties (aging roofs, coastal locations, wildfire-prone areas), AI-driven granular pricing typically results in higher rates and stricter coverage terms.
+Nationally, Cotality projects premiums will rise about 8% in 2026 as AI makes it easier for insurers to identify and charge more for elevated risk.

 Compare Home Insurance Plans in Ohio